9 Types of Corporate Videos Businesses Need in 2026

 💡 Pro tip: Many businesses combine several types into a single content strategy.
 Not sure where to start?
 Book a free strategy call with our team.

-1. Brand Videos
+1. Promotional Videos

 Best for: